USING IRONXL

 How to Highlight Every Other Row in Excel

 Microsoft Excel offers an inbuilt functionality to highlight rows as per the user's needs.
-To highlight rows in Excel, you can use the Highlight Cells Action.
+To highlight rows in Excel, you can use the Highlight Cells action.
 The highlight rows in Excel feature is a simple way to make the document more interesting to look at.
 This tool comes in handy for showing the difference between rows of data points.
-But, highlighting the odd-numbered row in Microsoft Excel can be tricky and not so easy for the beginner.
+But, highlighting the odd-numbered rows in Microsoft Excel can be tricky and not so easy for the beginner.
 However, it can become very easy for you to shade alternate rows.
 We will explain it step by step.

 Let's get started: